-"Although no one has so far claimed responsibility, we must assume that there was a xenophobic motive," Horst Kretschmar, the Dresden police chief, said.
+"Although no one has so far claimed responsibility, we must assume that there was a xenophobic motive," Dresden police chief Horst Kretschmar said.

 German Interior Minister Thomas de Maiziere said the mosque attack was "all the more scandalous" because it happened on the eve of the 10th annual meeting of the German Islam Conference.

-"We have now switched to crisis mode," Kretschmar said, as police deployed to guard the city's two mosques and an Islamic cultural centre.
+"We have now switched to crisis mode," Kretzxchmar said, as police deployed to guard the city's two mosques and an Islamic cultural centre.

 READ MORE: Germany - Merkel's party suffers loss in Berlin election

-About 300 worshippers regularly attend Friday prayers at the Fatih Camii mosque, which lies a short distance from Dresden's historic centre.
+About 300 worshippers regularly attend Friday prayers at the Fatih Camii mosque, which is located a short distance from Dresden's historic centre.

-The explosion at the convention centre - about 2 kilometres from the Fatih Camii mosque on the River Elbe, which runs through Dresden - occurred about half an hour later.
+The explosion at the convention centre - located about 2 kilometres from the Fatih Camii mosque and on the River Elbe, which runs through Dresden - occurred about half an hour later.